sanderengel/gds_exam_project/README.md

 pixi run app
 ```

+_Note: while I have tried to optimize the app as much as possible (I am no expert), expect it to take at least 30 seconds to load..._

 ## Raw Data

 We collect the raw lightning and fire data through NASA Earthdata and NASA FIRMS, respectively.